mozilla-services/docs/source/storage/apis-2.0.rst

     They are triggered by the presence of the appropriate format in the *Accept* request header and are prioritized in the order listed below:

-    - **application/json**: the output is a JSON list containing the requested records, as either string ids or full JSON objects.
+    - **application/json**: the output is a JSON object with the key "items" mapping to a list of the requested records, as either string ids or full JSON objects.
     - **application/newlines**: the output contains each record on a separate line, as either a string id or a full JSON object.
 Any newlines in each record are replaced by '\\u000a'.